TC Energy sees 33% increase in NorAm gas demand by 2035

 The company already has 13bn ft3/day of projects in development to meet future demand and revealed four new growth projects at its Investor Day, including a pair of mainline extensions off its Columbia Gulf System that will facilitate coal-to-gas conversions at two power plants and provide capacity for incremental gas-fired generation.

-The US$400mn Pulaski Project and the US$400mn Maysville Project will add a total of 400mn ft3/day of capacity, and both are expected to be in-service by 2029.
+The US$400mn Pulaski Project and the US$400mn Maysville Project will add a total of 400mn ft3/day of capacity to support coal-to-gas conversion projects at two power plants, and both are expected to be in-service by 2029.
 Additional coal-to-gas conversion opportunities are available, TC Energy said, with 9 GW of coal-fired generation slated to retire by 2031 located within 15 miles of its assets.

 With peak day requirements from local distribution companies expected to grow with the increase in demand, TC Energy also sanctioned the US$300bn Southeast Virginia Energy Storage Project, a liquefied natural gas (LNG) peaking facility that will serve a local distributor’s growing winter peak loads and increase operational flexibility on a critical portion of the Columbia Gas system.
 The 100mn ft3/day deliverability project has a targeted in-service date of 2030.